How to Start a Lean Startup

 Running a startup is always a risky business and the success depends on many factors.
 After all, you simply can’t expect that everything will run smoothly and should be prepared for some setback.
 Just because you believe you have a unique idea, product or service, it doesn’t mean you’ll be successful.

-The normal way of starting a business always included similar path: business plan or project plan, investors, create a team, develop a product and sell it aggressively.
+The normal way of starting a business always included similar path: business plan or project plan, choose the right project management software for startups, investors, create a team, develop a product and sell it aggressively.
 However, today, many suggest validating the idea before developing it.
 This means that you will be developing products that you know consumers want and don’t assume it.

 This approach is called a lean startup methodology (in case, you need to know more about lean project management) and is one of the most valued ways to build not only a business from scratch but also for introducing new products.